 The extracted milk can be stored in the fridge or freezer to be fed to your child via a bottle at a later time (all breast milk can be refrigerated for a maximum of two days.
 Please make sure you follow all the best practices when storing your breast milk).

-There are a number of different options available – single, double, manual, and electric.
+There are several different options available – single, double, manual, and electric.

 But how do you choose the best one for you?